swadeshihub/swadeshihub.github.io/_posts/2020-07-17-vocal-for-local.md

   Namasthe !
 This is a website to provide a platform Local Buisiness.
 </div>

-<a href="#">dis parturient montes</a>, here we bring in the Local buisinesses close to the consumer.
+<a href="#">Vocal for Local</a>, here we bring in the Local buisinesses close to the consumer.

 {% highlight js %}
+# Let's be a Vocal for Local
 {% endhighlight %}

 <dl>